EngineMachiner/beat4sprite/README.md

 -- Installation --

   1. Clone or download this branch and drop it at your SM root folder.
-  2. Choose the DDR version you want in the branches and clone/download it.
+  2. Choose the DDR version you want in the branches and clone/download it, copy the BGAnimations folder in your SM root folder then drop the contents of the Original or Double Scaled version in the "/BGAnimations".

   Must check:

   * That the Resources folder has the Nth game folder with the Sprites, Backgrounds, Rainbow folders and the libraries.
+  	(Example: "/BGAnimations/Resources/Nth")
   * That the NthXXX folders are at "/BGAnimations/" and that PSX-BGA-Scripts.lua is at "/Scripts" (root directory folder) so it loads 		the file when starting the game.
   * When you start SM, press Ctrl + F2 to load the PSX-BGA-Scripts.lua in case it didn't.

   Yes, I'm thinking if PSX-BGA-Scripts.lua should be put in the _fallback to not press Ctrl + F2.

 -- For helpers --